002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 * The first three parameters to the ``camera`` method specify the coordinates for the camera location.
 Moving the camera to the origin simplifies sketch design.

-*  The second three parameters to the ``camera`` method specify the coordinates of the center of the scene and will appear in the center of the equirectangular projection.
+*  The second three parameters to the ``camera`` method specify the coordinates of the center of the scene and for this Generator that will appear in the center of the equirectangular projection.
+In this sketch the center is pointing towards the negative z-axis.
 The magnitude of a vector going from the first set of coordinates to the second is not important.

 Testing
 -------